 Carol Barbour: Toronto, 1997.
 Limited edition of 50; signed and numbered.
 40 pages, 9 colour photocopies of original oil paintings.
 Photocopy.
-8.5 x 7 x ⅛.
+8.5 x 7.
 Hand-bound; b & w line drawing wrap-around cover.
 Prose, poetry, and paintings.
 Human Architecture; the Body.
 Towers, pilgrimage, bones, history.
-Collections: Artexte, Montréal, QC.

 Reviewed by Rob McLennan, Word, April 1998.
-“In the book, part art catalogue, part essay and poetry collection, she takes fragments of the idea of the tower, whether refuge, religious structure, Babel, phallic object and beyond, to create a whole – ‘Limestone kilns, / bridges, / dovecotes, / towers, / invite the comparison / of human form and architecture….’”
+“In this book, part art catalogue, part essay and poetry collection, she takes fragments of the idea of the tower, whether refuge, religious structure, Babel, phallic object and beyond, to create a whole – ‘Limestone kilns, / bridges, / dovecotes, / towers, / invite the comparison / of human form and architecture….’”

 Reviewed by Dan Bortolotti, Shift, fall 1993.
 “Most small presses operate on shoestring budgets, so it’s usually forgiven if the chapbooks they publish are nothing more than photocopies on cheap paper.
 But occasionally the small press scene produces a true craftswoman like Toronto’s Carol Barbour.
 A painter, illustrator, poet, and fiction writer, she combines these several talents to produce some extremely attractive books.
 The visuals that surround each of these poems enhance their impact and make this chapbook a remarkable piece of art.”

-Exhibitions at Bookworks, AKA Artist’s Centre, 1993, Saskatoon, SK; Bookworks 93, Harbourfront Centre, 1993; Book Fairs in Toronto,1993-1996; Red Head Gallery.
-Collections: Louisiana State University; National Gallery of Canada; Virginia Commonwealth.
+Exhibitions at Bookworks, AKA Artist’s Centre, 1993, Saskatoon, SK; Bookworks 93, Harbourfront Centre, 1993; Book Fairs in Toronto,1993-1996; Red Head Gallery, Samuel J. Zack Gallery at York University.

 27 poems that examine ecology, landscape, urban life and human relationships.
 Lyrical and experimental, the poems explore nature and the resilience of life forms despite adversity.
 Experimentation with visual art and poetic text.
 Ecology, philosophy, imagination, sources of inspiration, etymology.
 Artist’s writings, drawings, and paintings.